Former German nobility in the Nazi Party: Kingdom of Bavaria

-King Ludwig III of Bavaria, may have been Hitler's first association with the Kaiserreich nobility.
-At the outbreak of World War I, Ludwig III received a petition from Adolf Hitler, asking for permission to join the Bavarian Army.
-The petition was granted and Hitler joined the Bavarian Army, where he served the remainder of WWI.
+King Ludwig III of Bavaria may have been Hitler's first association with the Kaiserreich nobility.
+At the outbreak of World War I, Ludwig III received a petition from Adolf Hitler, asking for permission to join the Royal Bavarian Army.
+The petition was granted and Hitler joined the army, where he served for the remainder of World War I.

 As the war drew to a close, the German Revolution broke out in Bavaria, and Ludwig III was the first Kaiserreich monarch to be deposed.

-On 7 November 1918, Ludwig fled from Munich with his family to Schloss Anif, near Salzburg.
-On 12 November 1918, King Ludwig gave Prime Minister Dandl the Anif declaration, releasing all government officials, soldiers and civil officers from their oath of loyalty to him.
+On 7 November 1918, King Ludwig fled from Munich with his family to Schloss Anif, near Salzburg.
+On 12 November 1918, King Ludwig gave Prime Minister Dandl the Anif declaration, releasing all government officials, soldiers, and civil officers from their oath of loyalty to him.
 The republican government of Kurt Eisner declared the Wittelsbachs deposed, ending 700 years of Wittelsbacher rule over Bavaria.